divtor/iec-61499-fb-rs/README.md

 # iec-61499-fb-rs
-Implementation of `BasicFunctionBlock`s according to the IEC 61499 standard.
+Conceptual implementation of basic function block types according to the `IEC 61499` standard.

 ## The `Voter` function block
 Simple function block which will be used to showcase the standard, as well as how to handle internal state.